NTNU-IHB/FMU-proxy/readme.md

       -jsonrpc/zmq=<jsonZmqPort> Manually specify the JSON-RPC ZMQ port (optional).
 ```

-You can now connect to the FMU in your language of choosing using the general purpose .proto files located in the /proto folder that
+You can now connect to the FMU in your language of choosing using one of the general purpose schemas located in the /schema folder that
-will work with all generated gRPC-FMU servers.
-Alternatively, you can download and generate code from the FMU specific .proto with getter and setters
+will work with all generated servers.
+Alternatively, you can download and generate code from one of the FMU specific schemas, which provides getters and setters
-from the remote tracking server, in which the FMU is connected.
+from the remote tracking server.